+- · Heating and cooling (air to air).

 - Fan only operation (air to air).

-- Heating and cooling (air to water).
+- · Heating and cooling (air to water).

 - Domestic hot water operation

 Dedicated functions exist depending on the type of indoor unit, refer to dedicated installation/operation manual for more information.